A lot of people consider Sydney to be the best city in the world! That’s no small claim.

-If you only ever go clubbing in a building, consider this option!
+If you only ever go clubbing outdoors, consider this option!
 You get to enjoy the same great music, but with a view of the stars and the city at night, and whenever you get too hot dancing, you can take a dip in the pool!

 Go for a unique shopping experience at Chinatown Night Market